dcodeIO/ClosureCompiler.js/README.md

 To update ClosureCompiler.js and/or the underlying Closure Compiler package, just run `npm update`.
 This will automatically download and set up the latest version of Closure Compiler to be used by ClosureCompiler.js.

+#### Using custom Closure Compiler builds ####
+If you want to use a custom Closure Compiler build for whatever reason, just replace the files in the `compiler/` directory.

 Documentation
 -------------
 * [View documentation](http://htmlpreview.github.com/?http://github.com/dcodeIO/ClosureCompiler.js/master/docs/ClosureCompiler.html)